The General Rules of Switching to a Raw Diet

 There are some rules of thumb that every pet owner should be aware of before switching their pet to raw:

 3. If your pet has digestive concerns or allergies, switch your pet to raw with a professional.
-Animals with compromised digestive abilities or food sensitivites may need a bit of extra help.
-They may need supportive supplementation in the beginning or may require it long term.
+Animals with compromised digestive abilities or food sensitivities may need a bit of extra help.
+They may need supportive supplementation in the beginning or may require it long-term.
 A pet nutritionist or holistic vet can help.
-Raw diet will usually improve allergies and digestive concerns when done correctly.
-Take advantage of our free meal planning services by email me or contact your holistic vet for help.
+A raw diet will usually improve allergies and digestive concerns when done correctly.

 4. Go slow.
 If your pet is used to eating the same food day in and day out (commercially prepared foods), they may have digestive upset when a variety of new, fresh foods are introduced.
 Most pets can switch to raw gradually over a 7-10 day period.
 Start with small raw meals and increase raw while decreasing the current commercial diet.
 If, at any stage, your pet experiences digestive issues, go back to the last ratio of foods that did not cause an issue and go slower with your increase of the raw over the next several days.